Roxburghe Club: Origins

 The spur to the Club's foundation was the sale of the enormous library of the Duke of Roxburghe (who had died in 1804), which took place over 46 days in May–July 1812.
 The auction was eagerly followed by bibliophiles, the high point being the sale on 17 June 1812 of the first dated edition of Boccaccio's Decameron, printed by Christophorus Valdarfer at Venice in 1471, and sold to the Marquis of Blandford for £2,260, the highest price ever given for a book at that time.
 (The Marquis already possessed a copy, but one that lacked 5 pages.)
 That evening, a group of eighteen collectors met at the St Albans Tavern, St Albans Street (later renamed Waterloo Place) for a dinner presided over by the 2nd Earl Spencer, and this is regarded as the origin of the Roxburghe Club.

 A toast drunk on that occasion has been repeated at every annual anniversary dinner since to the "immortal memory of John Duke of Roxburghe, of Christopher Valdarfer, printer of the Boccaccio of 1471, of Gutenberg, Fust and Schoeffer, the inventors of the art of printing, of William Caxton, Father of the British press [and others; and] the prosperity of the Roxburghe Club and the Cause of Bibliomania all over the world".
 It was decided to make the dinner an annual event: further members were admitted the following year.
 The club was formed by Thomas Frognall Dibdin, author of the book Bibliomania; or Book-Madness (1809), who served as its first secretary; and the club was formalised under Earl Spencer's presidency.

 Membership

 The Club has had a total of 350 members from its foundation to 2017.
 The circle has always been an exclusive one, with just one "black ball" (negative vote) being enough to exclude an applicant.
 Since 1839 the number of members at any one time has been limited to forty.

 A photograph exists of the membership in 1892, including the Prime Minister Arthur Balfour and anthropologist Andrew Lang, as well as American poet James Russell Lowell, Alfred Henry Huth, and Simon Watson Taylor.
 James Gascoyne-Cecil, Viscount Cranborne, was then President.

 The first female member was Mary, Viscountess Eccles, elected in 1985.
 In 2011, the Australian comedian Barry Humphries was elected a member.
-The President since 1998 has been Max Wyndham, 2nd Baron Egremont.
+The President since 1998 has been Max Egremont.